 In this video ecosystem, much like Marvel’s Collector, we meet the robot seemingly from the 1927 sci-fi drama “Metropolis,” which is apparently a fan of rock-n-roll (AWESOME), but with a very narrow scope on what that entails (DAMN IT), so it built itself a museum of wax-meets-robotics-meets-people exhibits for the galactic population to check out (NOT GOOD).
 It turns into a bit of a nightmare.

-Bummer morale of the story: WE were the monster inside the machine this whole time.
+Bummer moral of the story: WE were the monster inside the machine this whole time.

 You wanna get nuts?!?
-Rick Springfield revolts and performs a concert in “Bop Till You Drop,” another choice sci-fi offering from his video catalogue.
+Rick Springfield revolts and performs a concert in “Bop Till You Drop,” another choice sci-fi offering from his video catalog.

 Written by Chris Staten.